Versa03/Module4/FUSecure/FUSecurereport.md

 ```
 static const char *root_path = "/home/shared_files";
 ```
-This is the real directory you are mirroring with FUSE.
+This is the real directories that are mirroring with FUSE.
 It contains:
 - /public
 - /private_yuadi
 - /private_irwandi